Ann and Eliza (1789 ship)

 Ann and Eliza was launched at Calcutta in December 1789.
 She was the sixth vessel registered at Calcutta and the cost of her hull, masts, and copper sheathing was Rupees 34,000.
-Ann and Eliza, Haldane, master, was lost in 1795 at Algoa Bay while on a voyage from Bengal to the Cape of Good Hope.
-The British East India Company (EIC) had engaged her in Bengal to carry stores to His Majesty's troops at the Cape.
+Ann and Eliza, Haldane, master, was lost in Algoa Bay while on a voyage from Bengal to the Cape of Good Hope.
+The British East India Company (EIC) had engaged her in November 1795 in Bengal to carry stores to His Majesty's troops at the Cape.
 The EIC charged the loss to "His Majesty's Government".
+The amount of the loss, in terms of freight and cargo, was £37,522 8s 9d.